isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-06-03-post-Registration for the Singapore National Games 2016 is open.md

 This event is open to all Singapore Citizens, Permanent Residents and Foreigners across Youth, Open & Master categories.

 Registration will close on 8 July 2016.

-For more information, log on to [https://www.myactivesg.com/getactivesingapore/singapore-national-games](https://www.myactivesg.com/getactivesingapore/singapore-national-games).